BrunoSap/workshop/README.md

-# Welcome to SAP TFC BTP Workshop
+# Welcome to SAP TFC Integration Suite Hands-On Workshop

-Below are all details regarding your Workshop
+Below are all the details regarding your Workshop

 Facilitator/Instructor onsite: